 Customers may worry that continued losses will cause the organization to shut down; however, this does not seem likely to happen anytime soon.

-There are a few pros and cons that come along with the American Association of Individual Investors.
+Let’s take a look at the pros and cons of American Association of Individual Investors.

 - Four model portfolios

-- A good selection of both stock and fund screeners
+- A good selection of stock screeners and fund screeners

 - Plenty of resources for learning about investing